Other financial statements

 From 2018/19 the Office for Students (OfS) has been collecting financial data from HE providers in England, including alternative providers (APs) for the first time.
 Note that the OfS do not collect data from further education colleges and sixth form colleges under the primary regulation of the Education and Skills Funding Agency (ESFA).
 The data collected by the OfS has been ingested by HESA and integrated with the data for HE providers in Wales, Scotland and Northern Ireland.
 All tables contain a filter to allow for analysis by month of financial year end.

 Further accounts information by higher education provider.
 For information on VC pay, highly paid staff, and severance payments see:

 Balance sheets give a statement of the assets, liabilities, and capital of each HE provider.
 They provide a snapshot of each HE provider's financial position at the end of their financial year.
 For publicly funded HE providers, this is 31 July.
-For privately funded APs, this month can vary.
+For privately funded providers, this month can vary.

 HE providers in Scotland are required to provide additional information in their balance sheets.

 Cash flow statements show how changes in balance sheet accounts and income affect cash and cash equivalents.
 Cash flow statements are concerned with the flow of cash in and out of the HE provider.

 Capital expenditure is the money that HE providers spend to buy, maintain, or improve their fixed assets, such as buildings, and equipment.
 Spending is considered capital expenditure if the benefits extend beyond the current year.